boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Enable Alternative Row

 This allows you to differentiate `alternative rows` of the grid by the background color.
-If you enable this property, the alternative rows change their background color as `#F7F7F7` by default.
+If you enable this property, the alternative rows change their background color to `#F7F7F7` by default.
 It can be customized from the `Content Settings` section.

 ![Grid Row Height](/static/assets/visualizing-data/visualization-widgets/images/grid/grid-alternativerowcolor.png)

 ### Summary Row

-This Section allows you to add a summary row at end of the grid container.
+This section allows you to add a summary row at the end of the grid container.

 ![Summary Row](/static/assets/visualizing-data/visualization-widgets/images/grid/grid-summary-row.png)

-If you enable the `Enable Summary Row` option, following window shows.
+If you enable the `Enable Summary Row` option, the following window will show.

 ![Summary Row window](/static/assets/visualizing-data/visualization-widgets/images/grid/grid-summary-rowwindow.png)

-Click on `Add Summary` to add a summary row
+Click on `Add Summary` to add a summary row.

 ![Summary Row Add](/static/assets/visualizing-data/visualization-widgets/images/grid/grid-summary-rowadd.png)